monsieurlinux/tsigna/README.md

 ### The Origin of its Name

-The name Tsigna comes from T for terminal and signa, which is the plural form of signum, the latin word for signal.
-The T also stands for technical, like in technical indicators, from which we get technical signals.
+The name Tsigna comes from 'T' for terminal and 'signa', which is the plural form of signum, the latin word for signal.
+The 'T' also stands for technical, like in technical indicators, from which we get technical signals.

 ## Installation